Learn How to Be Productive With These 10 Simple and Easy Tips

 When you are working continuously on a task, this sets off stress – mental and physical fatigue.

-A recent study show that even brief diversions from a task can dramatically improve one’s ability to focus on that task for prolonged periods.
+A recent study shows that even brief diversions from a task can dramatically improve one’s ability to focus on that task for prolonged periods.

 Tip 4: Move Around

 Most jobs essentially require us to sit for long periods of time which poses risks on our health – whether it’s lower back pain, tight neck, eye strain, name it!

 You may have heard the saying “sitting is the new smoking,” which is credited to Dr. James Levine of Mayo Clinic-Arizona State University (ASU).
 There’s a growing number of research that supports his claim.
 This is because of the health risks associated to a sedentary lifestyle.

 Zero Gravity Tables conducted a survey of standing desks users and their results were phenomenal.

 This is closely tied to our previous tip on how to be productive – taking short breaks, stretching, and walking around the office (or your house) can be very beneficial not only to your attention and focus but also to your muscles and circulation.